 Life in medieval England centered around villages and later towns and cities became more prosperous and popular.
 Towns were few, however, and more than 90% of the populace lived in the countryside.

 Agriculture was the backbone of countryside life and the yield was poor, so huge areas of land had to be cultivated.

 The only way to increase yield was to cultivate more land, which was done by removing forests and turning vast swathes of rough land into arable areas.
 Towns primarily served as commercial centers for agricultural produce.

-From the 9th century to Norman invasion in the 11th century, the kingship of England shifted between the House of Wessex, marked by Anglo-Saxon kings, and the House of Denmark, which started contesting Kingship successfully in intermittent periods of the beginning of 11th century.
+From the 9th century to the Norman invasion in the 11th century, the kingship of England shifted between the House of Wessex, marked by Anglo-Saxon kings, and the House of Denmark, which started contesting Kingship successfully in intermittent periods at the beginning of the 11th century.

 In the 11th century, William The Conqueror led a Norman invasion of England and became King.
 After him, both his sons William II and Henry I became kings, one after the other.
 Henry I was followed by Stephen of the House of Blois.

 Slavery in medieval England was abolished after the Norman invasion in 1066.
 However, the practice lingered on in the North of the country where it came to an end much later.
 Meanwhile, slaves were replaced by bonded labourers called serfs.